yasserhcn/yasserhcn/README.md

 ## my projects:
-- minCPT : a minimalist alternative to cmake which can be found [here](https://github.com/yasserhcn/MinCPT) i consider it 50 % done
+- minCPT : a minimalist alternative to cmake which can be found [here](https://github.com/yasserhcn/MinCPT) it is currently 70 % done

 <!--
 **yasserhcn/yasserhcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.